JingFae/yujinghe.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: SCUT
+  - name: South China of Technology
     url: https://www.scut.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI,economy
+bio:

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.